16 Sure Facts About Mrs. Doubtfire

 10. WILLIAMS TRIED TO BREAK PIERCE BROSNAN'S CONCENTRATION.

-While Brosnan (Stu) was attempting to choke on the shrimp, Williams kept making sexually suggestive comments to make his task much more difficult.
+While Brosnan (Stu) was attempting to choke on the shrimp, Williams kept making suggestive comments to make his task much more difficult.

 11. SALLY FIELD AND MARA WILSON ALSO WENT OFF SCRIPT.